 In contrast, the disability screening process is more complex.
 First, there is no simple definition of disability.
-The most common measures of disability in the economics literature are built on a methodology developed by Nagi (1965, 1969a,b, 1991) that distinguishes three components of disability.
-The first component is the presence of a pathology-a physical or mental malfunction, or the interruption of a normal process, or both.
-This leads to a second component, an impairment, which Nagi defines as a physiological, anatomical, or mental loss or abnormality that limits a person's capacity and level of function.
-The final component of disability is defined as an inability to perform, or a limitation in
+The most frequently applied model of disability comes from Nagi (1965, 1969a, 1969b, 1991).
+In the Nagi model, disability is a dynamic process in which an individual's pathology interacts with the socioeconomic environment.
+The dynamic nature of the disability process is represented by the movement through three stages: pathology, impairment, and disability.
+The first stage, pathology, is the presence of a physical or mental condition that interrupts the physical or mental process of the human body.
+An example is deafness.
+This leads to the second stage, impairment, which Nagi defines as a physiological, anatomical, or mental loss or abnormality that limits a person's capacity to function.
+For example, deafness limits the ability to interpret sound.
+The final stage, disability, is an inability to perform or a limitation in performing roles and tasks that are socially expected.
+For example, a person with deafness is unable to use the telephone.
+Under the Nagi model, those with a pathology that causes a physical or

-&lt;sup>7Although the measurement of these "objective standards" is relatively straightforward, the justification for using them as standards for "inability to work" is less so.
+13Although the measurement of these "objective standards" is relatively straightforward, the justification for using them as standards for "inability to work" is less so.
 A literature exists which argues that categorical age is not a useful measure of ability to work.
-A parallel literature exists which suggests that functional ability rather than medical conditions are superior criteria for determining "ability to work" (Library of Congress 1998; National Research Council 2000).
+A parallel literature exists which suggests that functional ability rather than medical conditions are superior criteria for determining "ability to work" (Library of Congress 1998; Wunderlich, Rice, and Amado 2002).

-&lt;sup>8Mashaw and Reno (1996) argue that the appropriateness of any definition of disability depends on the purpose for which it is used.
+14Mashaw and Reno (1996) argue that the appropriateness of any definition of disability depends on the purpose for which it is used.
 They document over 20 definitions of disability used for purposes of entitlement to public or private income transfers, government services, or statistical analysis.
 In the Americans with Disabilities Act of 1990 (ADA), disability is defined as a physical or mental impairment that substantially limits one or more major life activities, a record of such an impairment, or being regarded as having such an impairment.
 LaPlante (1991) provides a useful discussion of alternative definitions that can be used to estimate this population.
+Burkhauser, Houtenville, and Wittenburg (2002) provide detailed analyses of different definitions of disability in national representative U.S. surveys.